Dyronix/distance-field-renderer-docs/src/front_page.md

 </p>
 <br>
 <p align="justify">
-    We can use this G-Buffer to calculate any light information that is required in our scene and any additional image effects that might be required such as ambient occlusion.
+    We can use this G-Buffer to calculate any light information in our scene and any additional image effects that might be required such as ambient occlusion.
 </p>

 <br>